SaliElloh/model-selection-via-cross-validation/README.md

 the results of this project include:

-1. Averages of the RMSE values obtained during the 6-fold CV for each case 2.the optimal degree d∗ and regularization parameter λ∗ obtained via the 6-fold CV 3.the coefficient-weights of the d∗-degree polynomial and the λ∗-regularized 12-degree learned on all the training data;
+1. Averages of the RMSE values obtained during the 6-fold CV for each case

+2. the optimal degree d∗ and regularization parameter λ∗ obtained via the 6-fold CV

+3. the coefficient-weights of the d∗-degree polynomial and the λ∗-regularized 12-degree learned on all the training data

-4.the training and test RMSE of that final, learned polynomials:
+4.the training and test RMSE of that final, learned polynomials

-5.the 2 plots containing all the training data along with the resulting polynomial curves for d∗ and λ∗, for the range of years 1968-2023 as input:
+5. The 2 plots containing all the training data along with the resulting polynomial curves for d∗ and λ∗, for the range of years 1968-2023 as input

 ### Dataset